maptimedavis/freelancer-theme/_site/README.md

 Jekyll theme based on [Freelancer bootstrap theme ](http://startbootstrap.com/template-overviews/freelancer/)

+The templating language this theme uses is called [Liquid](https://shopify.github.io/liquid/)

 ## How to use
  - Place a image in `/img/portfolio/`
  - Replace `your-email@domain.com` in `_config.yml` with your email address.
 Refer to [formspree](http://formspree.io/) for more information.